 Just to give you a heads up, these Elk Burgers aren’t your ordinary burgers.
 These are very expensive at restaurants, like this one at Harbor Light Restaurant is 14$, and that’s a middle price range.

 It is possible that you don’t have all the necessary ingredients for this Elk burger.
-However, you can get them really easy.
+However, you can get them really easily.
 This may just turn out to be your preferred Elk Burger recipe!
-I’ve got this recipe from a dear friend of mine Mark, who is a specialist in all kinds of burgers.
+I’ve got this recipe from a dear friend of mine, Mark, who is a specialist in all kinds of burgers.

 Oh, and always use nice buns for these burgers.

 What is healthier Elk or Beef meat?

-Not only is Elk healthier, but elk meat is lower in bad cholesterol than beef, lamb or pork.
-And also, being leaner entails, it’s has less calories.
+Not only is Elk healthier, but elk meat is lower in bad cholesterol than beef, lamb, or pork.
+And also, being leaner entails, it has less calories.

-Once we take in count how wild game meat compares beef sold in stores that is hormone-ridden, it’s obvious that elk is the right choice.
+Once we take into count how wild game meat compares to beef sold in stores that is hormone-ridden, it’s obvious that elk is the right choice.
 For each one of these reasons, elk meat has become very popular and still growing in popularity, mainly with people that are health aware.
 I hope you have enough reasons to truly get your hands on some delicious elk burger and try this exotic Elk Burger Recipe as soon as possible.

 Why Adding Fat to Elk Meat?

-I advise, if you don’t have one in your kitchen, get a kitchen scale; I enjoy working with mine!
-In case you don’t wish to deal with a butcher, add 1 -3 TBSP of olive oi to each pound of ground elk burger.
+I advise that if you don’t have one in your kitchen, get a kitchen scale; I enjoy working with mine!
+If you don’t want to deal with a butcher, add 1 -3 TBSP of olive oil to each pound of ground elk burger.